hazlema/ArtBot/README.md

 Go to your favorite LLM and use a prompt like:
 ```
 can you create a json file with 100 entries, these entries should be text fields and contain a digital art topic.
-Something like: "Neon underwater civilization", try to keep the entries under 10 words in length
+Something like: "Neon underwater civilization", try to keep the entries under 10 words in length.
+The JSON file should be in the format of { "topics": [ ] }
 ```

 ## Usage